VAT

 1.2.1 Registration Conditions

-Taxable persons whose annual turnover does not exceed the specified entry thresholds (as per section 1.1.1 above) may opt to register under Article 11 of the VAT Act.
-Taxable persons registered under Article 11 do not charge VAT on their taxable supplies of goods or services and cannot reclaim VAT incurred during their taxable activities.
-Their supplies may only be made to local customers.
-Taxable persons qualifying for Article 11 registration still have the option to choose to register under Article 10 if preferred.
+Taxable persons registered under Article 11, 11A and 11B do not charge VAT on their taxable supplies of goods or services and cannot reclaim VAT incurred during their taxable activities.
+Exceeding the relevant annual threshold automatically ends the exemption and requires the taxable person to register under Article 10 for the standard VAT regime.
+Taxable persons qualifying for registration under these Articles still have the option to choose to register under Article 10 if preferred.

 1.2.2 Compliance Requirements

-Article 11 registered persons are required to file an annual VAT declaration and issue fiscal receipts with all necessary details as specified in the VAT Act.
-Failure to submit a VAT declaration by the deadline (by the 15th March of the following year for annual declarations) results in a monthly administrative penalty of €10, capped at €120 per declaration.
+Article 11, 11A and 11B registered persons must meet specific compliance and reporting obligations, including annual or quarterly declarations, prompt notification of changes in turnover and issuing of fiscal receipts with all necessary details as specified in the VAT Act.
+Failure to submit a VAT declarations by the deadline results in a monthly administrative penalties, depending on the registration type.

 1.3 Article 12